mikalai-hryb/notes/aws.md

   * for data that is infrequently accessed
   * max throughtput 250 MiB/s - max IOPS 250

-Multi-attach
+### EBS vs EFS  vs Instance store

-* same AZ
+Scalability - aplication/system can handle greater by adaptying.

-* each instance has full read/write permissions to the volume
+Vertical scalability - increasing  the size of the instance.
-* up to 16 EC2 instances at a time
+Vertical scalability is very common for non distributed  systems such as a DB.

-* for cluster-aware file systems
+Horizontal scalability - increasing the number of instanes/systems for your app.

-EBS Encryption
+High Availability - running your app/system in at least 2 data centers (AZs).

-* Data at rest is encrypted
+The goal of HA is survive if a data center loss.

-* all the data in flight moving between instance and volume is encrypted
+### AMI
-* all snapshot are encrypted
+AMI - Amazon Machine Image, it represents a customization of an EC2 instance.
-* all volumes created from snapshot are encrypted
+It's a supported and maintained image provided by AWS that provides the information required to launch an instance.

-Encryption has a minimal impact on latency
+* faster boot/configuration time because software is pre-packaged
-EBS Encryption leverages keys from KMS (AES-256)
+* AMI can be build for a specific region but later it can be copied accrooss regions

-To encrypt un encrypted EBS volume
+AMI includes
-1) create snapshot
+* EBS snapshot(s) or template for the root volume of the instance for instance-store-backed AMIs
-2) using copy encrypt the snapshot
+* launch permissions (which AWS account can launch the instances)
-3) create new ebs volume from the snapshot
+* block device mapping that specifies the volumes to attach to the instance

-4) attach the new volume
+#### Types

-EFS vs EBS vs Instance store
+* a public AMI (aws provided)

-Scalability - aplication/system can handle greater   by adaptying
+* your own AMIs

-Vertical scalability - increasing  the size of the instance vertical scalability is very common for non distributed  systems such as a DB
+* AMI Marketplace

-Horizontal scalability - increasing the number of instanes/systems for your app
+#### Types (in terms of store)

-High Availability - running your app/system in at least 2 data centers (AZs)
+* an Amazon EBS-backed AMI

-The goal of HA is survive if a data center loss
+* an instance store-backed AMI

 ## ALB - Application Load Balancer